Getting Started

 Download the latest RaspboCrate image from the GitHub Releases page.

-Use one of these tools to flash the image to your SD card:
+Use one of these tools to write the image to your SD card:

 - Raspberry Pi Imager (recommended)